rustyspottedcatt/matchmakingmodule/README.md

-# this is just to get scripter role in hd lol
+# this is just to get scripter role in hd
 i dont have any plans on continuing working on this.